daveharms/daveharms.github.io/HRproject.md

 The result is shown here:
 <img src="images/HR Project/scatterplot.png?raw=true"/>

+As is expected, the correlation between the employee's age, number of years they have been employed, and salary have a positive correlation.
+It stands to reason that the older you are and the longer you've been in the workforce, the more you'll get paid.

 ```python
 print('this is the python code I used to solve this problem')